How Blackpool Pride of Place partnership helped the community’s response to COVID-19

-- the owners of The Hive Café – a key partner in the Claremont project – dedicating their business premises and time to cooking each day for more than 100 homeless people.
+- Owners of The Hive Café, a key partner in the Claremont project, dedicating their business premises and time to cooking each day for more than 100 homeless people.

 Effective, on-the-ground relationships enabled the response to the pandemic to move quickly in other areas of the community.
-When BP offered a large quantity of laptops to BITC’s National Business Response Network, children in need of technology to support their education were quickly identified through BITC’s ground-up community project in Claremont.
-Our Business Connector Susan Brown (seconded from DWP) found out the number of laptops needed from the head teacher of the local primary school within one day, so families without technology at home for each child had access to virtual learning.
+When Bp offered a large quantity of laptops to BITC’s National Business Response Network (NBRN), children in need of technology to support their education were quickly identified through BITC’s ground-up community project in Claremont.
+Our Business Connector Susan Brown, seconded from the DWP found out the number of laptops needed from the head teacher of the local primary school within one day, so families without technology at home for each child had access to virtual learning.

 The rapid implementation of solutions during COVID-19 in Blackpool has shown just how vital trust and relationships built locally between the public, private and voluntary sector are.
 These partnerships are crucial both in responding in the face of adverse events, as well as in driving change under ‘normal’ circumstances.
 Looking to the future, cross-sector partnerships involving businesses should be instigated and utilised as communities plan and innovate to aid long-term recovery.

 The Prince’s Seeing is Believing Programme